cassiomolin/cassiomolin.github.io/README.md

-This intends to be a new version of my personal website.
+This is the source code of my personal website, deployed on GitHub Pages.

+## Developing locally

 In a terminal window, start the Tailwind CLI build process: